 What is a content management system (CMS)?

-According to Optimizely, a content management system is “an application that is used to manage web content, allowing multiple contributors to create, edit and publish.”
+A content management system is “an application that is used to manage web content, allowing multiple contributors to create, edit and publish.”

 WPBeginner defines a content management system (CMS) as: “A software that facilitates creating, editing, organizing, and publishing content.”